Home/Blog/Best time to post

 Best Time for Cities to Post on Facebook

 Every “best time to post” guide you’ve read was written for brands.
 Local government is a different animal — residents engage around civic life, not retail calendars.
-Here’s what the data from thousands of city and county accounts actually shows.
+So we checked: across 496,000+ city Facebook posts, the day that earns the most engagement is the one cities post on least.
+The conventional “weekday mornings” advice is, for local government, almost exactly backwards.

 Why generic advice fails local government

 The standard advice — “post mid-morning on weekdays” — comes from studies of brand and media pages, where engagement tracks consumer attention and ad cycles.
 Local government doesn’t work that way.
 A city’s most-engaged posts tend to cluster around civic moments: severe weather, public-safety updates, road closures, community events, and human-interest stories (the lost-dog reunion, the 30-year-retirement tribute).
-Those moments don’t obey a 9-to-5 content calendar.
+Those moments don’t obey a 9-to-5 content calendar — and, it turns out, neither does the engagement.

-• The post topic matters more than the post time.
-A public-safety alert at 9 p.m. will out-engage a routine announcement at the “optimal” 9 a.m.
-Timing optimizes the margins; content sets the ceiling.
+• The post topic still matters more than the day.
+A public-safety alert on a Tuesday will out-engage a routine announcement on the “best” Sunday.
+Day-of-week optimizes the margins; content sets the ceiling.

 National averages are a starting point, not an answer.
-The most useful comparison is against governments like yours — same size class, same region.
+Your community has its own rhythm, and the most useful comparison is against governments like yours — same size class, same region.
 That’s exactly what GovFeeds is built to do:

 1. Filter to your peer set (state + population band).

-3. Compare your own posting times and engagement against that benchmark.
+3. Compare your own posting pattern and engagement against that benchmark.

-In about a minute you’ll know whether your timing is helping or quietly costing you reach — and you’ll have a peer benchmark to back the change when someone asks why.
+In about a minute you’ll know whether your calendar is helping or quietly costing you reach — and you’ll have a peer benchmark to back the change when someone asks why.

-Benchmark your own posting times.
-Start a free 14-day trial — no credit card — and see how your engagement-by-time compares to real peer governments.
+Benchmark your own posting strategy.
+Start a free 14-day trial — no credit card — and see how your engagement-by-day compares to real peer governments.
 Start free →

 Stop guessing at your posting strategy.